 This page tells you about treating secondary brain tumours, which are also called brain metastases.
 There is information about

 Treating secondary brain tumours

 Secondary brain tumours are cancers that have spread to the brain from somewhere else in the body.
 They can be treated with radiotherapy, steroids, surgery or chemotherapy.
-The tumours can cause the same symptoms as tumours that start in the brain (primary brain tumours).
+The tumours can cause symptoms such as tiredness, pain and loss of appetite.
+You may have medicines to control these symptoms.

-Radiotherapy is the commonest treatment for secondary brain tumours.
+Radiotherapy is the most common treatment for secondary brain tumours.
 You will probably have radiotherapy over 1 or 2 weeks.
-Sometimes targeted radiotherapy may be to the whole of the brain or may be very precisely targeted at the area of the tumour.
+The radiotherapy may be to the whole of the brain or may be very precisely targeted at the area of the tumour.

-It is sometimes possible to remove secondary brain tumours.
+Surgery is sometimes used to remove secondary brain tumours.
 But often the tumours are too widely spread in the brain for this to be possible.
 Your specialist may suggest radiotherapy after surgery.
-This aims to kill any remaining cancer cells and try and stop any other secondary brain tumours from starting to grow.
+This aims to kill any remaining cancer cells and to try and stop any other secondary brain tumours from starting to grow.

 Secondary brain tumours are cancers that have spread to the brain from somewhere else in the body.
 In the secondary cancer section we have detailed information about secondary brain tumours, the symptoms they cause, and tests to diagnose them.

 Secondary brain tumours can be treated with

 It is sometimes possible to remove secondary brain tumours with surgery.
 This is most likely to be done if you have a single secondary brain tumour.
 It is occasionally used for people with 2 secondary tumours.
 But secondary cancers are often too widely spread within the brain for surgery to be possible.

-Depending on the type of cancer you have, your specialist may suggest chemotherapy.
-For chemotherapy to be the best treatment, it will have to be a type of primary cancer that
+Depending on the type of secondary brain cancer you have, your specialist may suggest chemotherapy.
+For chemotherapy to work well, the primary cancer needs to be a type that responds well to chemotherapy treatment.

 Question about cancer?
 Contact our information nurse team